 You can’t beat Gallipoli’s gay and nude beach for cruising at Punta della Suina and Spiaggia degli Innamorati (described in the beaches section above).

 Most of the action takes place in the pinewood that runs behind the beach.
-Wear a sexy jockstrap and you’ll surely get noticed.
+To make sure you get noticed in the best way possible, I’d recommend wearing a sexy jockstrap!

 As is the case with most of Puglia’s gay beach locations, cruising is common among those sunbathing, and most hookups on the beach are arranged using apps, rather than by chance encounter.
 A case of try before you buy!